How to get Google Analytics data into Freshsales CRM

 2. Attributer automatically completes the hidden fields with Google Analytics data

 After Attributer is installed on your website and the hidden fields have been added, Attributer starts monitoring where visitors come from.
-When they complete and submit a form on your website, Attributer populates those hidden fields with data from Google Analytics.
+When they complete a form on your website, Attributer populates those hidden fields with data from Google Analytics.
 This is done automatically in the background and the visitor never sees anything.

 Channel = Paid Search